dustinpfister/blog_posts/_posts/threejs-examples-sequence-hooks.md

 ### 2.2 - Fix for partFrame bug in r0, still allows for older functionally depending of seq.pff value

 There is then also the question of my new expressions that are used to set the part frame and part frame max values.
+I need to make sure that things look good when using them and that the part percent values do not equal, let alone go over the value of 1.
+It would seem that the hard coded expressions that I am using for this work well, but there might come a time where I will run into some weird rendering issues again.
+To address this I can use the new seq.pff value to change to another built in function that sets these part frame values, including the old expressions from r0.
+In addition I can also define a custom function for this if need be by just setting the value of seg.pff to a function in which I define the expressions I want to use rather than a string value.

 ```js
 (function () {